pacificclimate/data-prep-actions/actions/metadata-for-degree-days/DESCRIPTION.md

 ```
 (Note that global.yaml provides a couple options that may vary across your data collection: method, method_id, and package_id.
 These are currently set for BCCAQv2; change or remove them if your dataset was generated some other way.)

-The four variable files add human friendly variable descriptions taken from a variable metadata spreadsheet Travis gave me.
+The four variable files add human friendly variable descriptions taken from a variable metadata spreadsheet Trevor gave me.
 There's no harm in running these updates on the wrong variables; they just spit error messages.
 Something like:

 ```
 for file in /path/to/files/cdd*.nc ; do python scripts update_metadata -u cdd.yaml $file ; done